TERMS AND CONDITIONS

 Please note orders are often packed and dispatched on the same day ordered, especially with orders marked as ASAP delivery.
 If packing and/or gift wrapping has occured before we are made aware of your cancellation WE WILL STILL CHARGE IN FULL AND NOT REFUND due to costs already incurred.
 We do not accept order cancellations by email, voicemail or letter.

 We require payment in full prior to dispatch or upon collection of your order, for customers ordering by Credit/Debit card, ‘STYLE ROSES’ will be shown on your payments statement from your card provider, your credit/debit card details are not available to us or stored on our website or anywhere on our property or computers and are totally secure.
+We are unable to accept or take payment by cheque.

 Please note this is a highly unlikely event due to our close stock monitoring system but In the unfortunate event of a variety being sold out when your ordered is received, we reserve the right to substitute with a similar variety of equal or greater value, unless otherwise instructed at the time of ordering, when we will either hold over your order to next autumn or cancel or refund your order as instructed.
 If we do not have a similar variety available we will contact you and await your instructions before dispatching.